-The ABD's inspection responsibilities extend to all Airport construction, including Airport-related businesses (as defined in the Interlocal Agreement with the City of SeaTac) on Port-owned property beyond the confines of the Airport.
+The ABD's inspection responsibilities extend to all Airport construction, including Airportrelated businesses (as defined in the Interlocal Agreement with the City of SeaTac) on Portowned property beyond the confines of the Airport.
+Contractor is required to contact the ABD to request inspections and is responsible for ensuring the work is complete and ready for inspection on the date inspection is requested.
 Inspectors can be contacted directly by phone or e-mail.
-However, an inspection is not guaranteed unless the guarantee is given at least 24 hours in advance.
+However, an inspection is not guaranteed unless confirmed at least 24 hours in advance.
 The inspectors will consider requests for "emergency" or similar inspections if schedules allow.
+Inspections outside normal working hours require overtime payment and must be paid in advance of the inspection.
+ABD inspections are in addition to any Construction Inspections.